Guide Drink

 Read more

 This Turkish delight in Enmore serves mezze fit for a king.
-Come for the delicious suckling lamb, sizzling adana kebab grilled over charcoal and authentic woodfired pide.
-Start the meal with an assortment of dips in a rainbow of flavours, which includes parsley, jajik (garlic), chilli, beetroot, carrot, spinach, hummus and baba ganoush, accompanied by a slab of oven-baked Turkish bread.
+Start with an assortment of dips in a rainbow of flavours, including parsley, jajik (garlic), chilli, beetroot, carrot, spinach, hummus, and baba ganoush, accompanied by a slab of oven-baked Turkish bread, then move on to sizzling kebabs grilled over charcoal and traditional wood-fired pide.

 It’s also BYO — and they don’t even charge corkage for the privilege.
 Finish with a strong, aromatic Turkish coffee and a slice of baklava or head next door for some of the city’s best gelato at Cow and the Moon.